ManuelGil/vscode-json-flow/README.md

 - **Activity Bar Container**: `JSON Explorer` (`json-explorer`).
 - **Views**:
   - `Files` (`jsonFlow.filesView`): Browse supported files.
 The view title has a Refresh action.
 Context menus provide Open, Convert, Copy, and Properties.
-  - `Feedback` (`jsonFlow.feedbackView`): Quick links to Extension Website, Report a Bug, and Rate Us.
+  - `Feedback` (`jsonFlow.feedbackView`): Quick links to Extension Website, Report an Issue, and Rate Us.
 - **Welcome Content**: The Files view shows a helpful message when no files match or on first use.

 Additional note: